jmcuneo/cs4241e25-a2-shortstack/README.md

 This project is a simple spending tracker.
 You can add items to the list with additional information, including the name of the item, the price it was bought at, any discounts that the item had, the category of the item, and any side notes.
 The date and money saved will automatically be calculated and added.
 You can also delete items from the list.

-This project shows a combination of HTML, CSS styling, and JavaScript to create a simple website that serves as a self-introduction for CS 4241.
-HTML was used to format and add the contents of the website.
-CSS was used to style the website and individual elements of the HTML.
-JavaScript was used to make the interactive portion of the website.
-There is a server file, which is JavaScript, to allow local hosting of the website.
-This project allowed me to experiment with the different aspects of creating a website.

 ## Technical Achievements
 - **index.html**: The first page, index.html, has a form for users to pass in information to the server, including item name, price paid, discount, category of item, and notes.
 There is also a navigation bar that leads to the page that displays all the data, spending-list.html.
     - I used a dropdown menu for the category and regular text fields for the rest.
 Only the category and discount have autofilled responses.
 When the button is pressed, main.js sends all the user input to the server as a list of key value pairs.